soledadmusella/Capstone-Project-Flat-Iron/README.md

 ### Modeling review

 Predicting holiday destinations for new Airbnb users presents a very specific and unique problem: it is a multiclass classification.
-Having said that, I decided to use Logistic Regression as a baseline model since I felt it could be a good starting point from which to start all the next further improvements.
-My next steps regarding modeling are to use more complex models as Decision Trees and KNN in order increase the godness of the prediction.
+Due to the complexity of  the task and the short deadline, I decided to convert my multiclass classification into binary classification by dividing the target variable "countries_destination" in two classes: "US" and "no US".
+I picked "US" because performing the EDA I realized that the majority of the users were going on US on holiday.
+I decided to use 3 different models and I tuned them with hyperparameter: Logistic Regression, KNN and Decision Tree.
+By realizing that I was having a class imbalance issue I use the SMOTE technique to resample my data and more accurate predictions.
+My winning model was the KNN because was the model that gave the best performance.
+However the result on the test data gave a much lower result and this means that the model was quite overfitted.

 ### Future Improvements

-The data sets that I've used to perform my analysis have an incredible potencial in terms of information and consequently insights.
-To be continued..
+The data sets that I've used to perform my analysis have an incredible potential in terms of information and consequently insights.
+Scaling the data could be a good improvement to reduce the overfitting of the final model.
+In addiction I would like to perform Random Forrest classifier to see how its performance.